April 27, 2020

 My client had worked as a medical billing clerk.
-When her pain reached the point she could no longer physically go into work, she worked in bed for several months until she reached a point she was not effective at her job.
+When her pain reached the point she could no longer physically go to work, she worked in bed for several months until she reached a point she was not effective at her job.
 She had worked for ten years in a job she loved, and she hated to give it up.
 With no other place to turn, she applied for Social Security disability.

 I represented her after she was initially denied, through reconsideration, a hearing, and the Appeals Council.
-Her claim was now coming back from the Appeals Council to an ALJ to look at least two issues not properly decided.
+Her claim was now coming back from the Appeals Council to an ALJ to look at at least two issues not properly decided.